 Pensionbee: Best for consolidating pensions

-For people who would like to consolidate multiple workplace pensions into one SIPP, we would recommend PensionBee who not only provide a full consolidation service for free but also provide a selection of funds to invest your pension.
+For people who would like to consolidate multiple workplace pensions into one SIPP, I would recommend PensionBee who not only provide a full consolidation service for free but also provide a selection of funds to invest your pension.
 On a portfolio of £1,200 (your initial deposit of £1,000 plus the £200 government bonus) you can expect to pay between £6 to £11 per annum depending on the plan you select for your investments.

 Interactive Investor: Best for flat fee SIPPS